mahmoudashraf93/LRDTableView/README.md

 ## Examples

-All you have to do is set you UITableView's class to LRDTableView in the IB identity inspector and connect the outlet
+All you have to do is set your UITableView's class to LRDTableView in the IB identity inspector and connect the outlet

 ```Swift
 @IBOutlet weak var tableView: LRDTableView!